sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

   - Otherwise, the newly introduced platform API `get_error_description` will be called to fetch the descriptions.
   - For both case, the error descriptions should reflect the vendor specific errors only.
 If there are multiple errors, the error descriptions should be joined by "|".

-Translating vendor specific error bits to descriptions is supported for platform API only.
-It is not supported for plugin because it needs to add new interfaces to plugin which needs all vendors to update their plugin.

-For example, if the transceiver event bit map is 0x7, the status field value should be "1" and the error field value should be "I2C bus stuck | Bad eeprom".
+For example, if the transceiver event bit map is 0x0F, the status field value should be "1" and the error field value should be "I2C bus stuck|Bad eeprom|Blocking error", indicating the SFP module is inserted with errors `I2C bus stuck` and `Bad eeprom` detected and at least one of the errors is blocking.

 #### 1.3.2 API to get Transceiver change event from platform ####

 Xcvrd need to be triggered by transceiver change event to refresh the transceiver info table.

-How to get this event is various on different platform.
+How to get this event varies between different platforms.
 There is no common implementation available.

-##### 1.3.2.1 Transceiver change event API in plugin #####

-In legacy sfputil.py plugin a new API was defined to wait for this event in class `SfpUtilBase`:

-    @abc.abstractmethod
-    def get_transceiver_change_event(self, timeout=0):
-        """
-        :param timeout: function will return success and a empty dict if no event in this period, default value is 0.
-        :returns: Boolean, True if call successful, False if not; dict for pysical port number and the SFP status, status '1' represent plug in, '0' represent plug out(eg. {'0': '1', '31':'0'})
-        """
-        return

-Each vendor need to implement this function in `SfpUtil` plugin.

 ##### 1.3.2.2 Transceiver change event API in new platform API #####